preeka6/ptmovieapi/MovieAPI/README.md

       mvn clean install

-      java -jar target/myapp-1.0-SNAPSHOT.jar
+      java -jar target/Movie-api-1.0-SNAPSHOT.jar

-`myapp will be the name of your project.
+`Movie-api will be the name of your project.

 If everything works correctly, you can start the CRUD operations with following URL.